 An exception to this rule is when you change your vehicle, in which case the three-month notice period does not apply.
 You can change or cancel your insurance contract either in advance or with immediate effect.
 Any premiums you have already paid are refunded to you.

 In order to register your car, the vehicle licensing office requires proof of insurance.
 The certificate of insurance is issued when you take out your car insurance, and Helvetia transfers it electronically to the vehicle licensing office.
-If you need a certificate of insurance for any other reason, please contact Helvetia so that we can issue one.
+If you need a certificate of insurance for any other reason, you can simply order it online.

 When you move house, you also need to re-register your car.

 If you move within the same canton, it is important to notify the vehicle licensing office of your new address.
 They will then change the address in the vehicle registration document.

 If you move to another canton, you must report to the vehicle licensing office of the new canton within 14 days.
 Take along the following documents: